241111-Python/Project-2-Team-Steak/README.md

 ## How does it work?

-To run the script normally, enter python ./main.py into your cli To run the script with a specific JSON data file, run python .\main.py --filePath stock-data\{name_of_your_stock}.json To run the script with a specific file and to automatically store the data for the MOST CURRENT DAY run: python .\main.py --filePath stock-data\AAL.json --defaultInput 1
+To run the script normally, enter python ./main.py into your cli <br />
+To run the script with a specific JSON data file, run python .\main.py --filePath stock-data\{name_of_your_stock}.json  <br />
+To run the script with a specific file and to automatically store the data for the MOST CURRENT DAY run: python .\main.py --filePath stock-data\AAL.json --defaultInput 1 <br />

 1. Once main.py is ran the user will be prompted to select one of the 5 included stocks.